timmcginley/Agile/Schedule/index.md

 6. Tag where that element is in all the designs.
    * For example, column in report 2601 was in A1 grid position but in 2602 its been moved to A2 grid
 7. Repeat that for all reports so that the elements moving, changing, or being removed are traced for all 6 projects.
-8. Use powerpoint or any other software to indicate in the floor plans where the changes are made.
+8. Use powerpoint to indicate in the floor plans where the elements are and the changes that are made.
-9. Finally, submit the two activities, building constraints and the tracing activity,  as part of [A2] and will be used to develop your use case in [A3]
+9. Finally, submit the two activities, building elements and the tracing activity, as part of [A2] and will be used to develop your use case in [A3]

 ## [A2] System Needs